dsp-jetpack/JetPack/doc/deployment_guide.md

 sanity_image_url=http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2

 # vlan-aware specific parameters
+# Set the following option to true/false for vlan aware sanity test.
+If set to true, one additional
+# instance will be created for vlan-aware testing.
+vlan_aware_sanity=false
 # address of vlan-network where subport is attached
 sanity_vlantest_network=192.168.216.0/24

 [Tempest Settings]

 # If you want to run Tempest post-deployment, you may do so.
-The sanity script must also run to create networks for Tempest.
+# Note: The sanity test script must be run first to create networks for Tempest.
 run_tempest=false
+# The flag tempest_smoke_only is dependent on run_tempest=true for
+# tempest_smoke_only to have any effect.
+# If run_tempest=true and tempest_smoke_only=true, only a subset of tempest tests
+# tagged as smoke tests will be executed.
+This set of tests is useful for validating
+# basic OpenStack functionality.
 tempest_smoke_only=true
+# The tempest workspace directory which will be created in the user's home
+# directory, and initialized when tempest is configured.
+tempest_workspace=mytempest

 [Advanced Settings]